 He realized his battalion could not endure.
 Powerful for now, it would not last forever.

 The imagined lick of her tongue in his ear.

 19. HER TERRITORY

-Finally Suzanna managed to neutralise the threat.
+Finally, Suzanna managed to neutralize the threat.
 An exchange, one rook for another; a forced reclamation.

 “Mistress of my own territory again,” she said, relieved.
-“You stay in your own.”
+“You stay on your own.”

 He acknowledged, a respectful tilt of the head.
 Her top button had come undone, exposing the swell of her breasts.